sensslen/WpfExtendedToolkit/README.md

 But this fork is maintained and Pull Requests and Patches are accepted.

-Another feature wich is not yet in the Xceed Version is NetCore 3 support!
+Another feature wich is not in the Xceed Version is NetCore and Net support.

 AvalonDock
 ----------